 Homeschool students must take a “nationally standardized test,” in certain years, beginning in third grade.
 Public school students take the state test, the Georgia Milestones, which is not a nationally standardized test and therefore does not meet the homeschool requirement.
 It is, however, what all public school students are assessed with each year in the state.
 Nevertheless, homeschool parents must adhere to the higher standard, contact testing providers, or work with a local homeschool association for assistance in procuring and administering the required test.

 Generally, Georgia nonpublic students do not have access to the offerings at their local public schools.
 This means that they cannot take courses, play sports, or participate in clubs or other educational activities.
 There are a couple of exceptions.
 Homeschooled students in grades 6-12 may be able to access extracurricular offerings under some circumstances, such as part-time public school enrollment.
-Funding is available for students who meet specific requirements.
-See the Dexter Mosely Act for more details.
+Funding is available for students who meet specific requirements under the Dexter Mosely Act.
 Further, high school students can access dual enrollment courses for free, with some requirements.
 Students with special needs qualify for the same services as students in private schools (O.C.G.A.§20-2-690; O.C.G.A. §20-2-159).

 State Data